agnesekisere/TA_Bootcamp/README.md

 # TA_Bootcamp

-This is a change in the feature branch
+This line is edited in conflict-branch